jerryzhao173985/ccr/RESPONSES_API_GUIDE.md

 ## Overview

 The OpenAI Responses API (`/v1/responses`) is OpenAI's latest API endpoint that provides enhanced reasoning capabilities and full tool support.
-This guide provides quick reference for using it with Claude Code Router (CCR).
+This guide provides quick reference for using it with Claude Router (CR).

 **Version**: 2.0.0 (responses-api-v2 transformer)
 **Status**: Production Ready